Guernouille/Stadium_Editor/README.md

 # Stadium_Editor
 An editor and randomizer for Pokémon Stadium

-Work in progress, about 70% done at the moment.
+Work in progress, about 75% done at the moment.

 TO DO:

-Move randomization

 France / Germany / Spain versions support (recognizes language, need to list pointers)

+WIGGLYWOO!

 Learnsets edition